toydev/KKS_VROON/README.md

 # KKS_VROON - Simple VR plugin for Koikatsu Sunshine

-**It is a VR mod based on the concept of lying down and playing with one hand.**
+**It is a VR MOD compatible with both the main game and CharaStudio that you can play with one hand while lying down.**

-Do you know why this concept is important?

-The concept was important to me.
-Howevery, modifying KKS_VR was too difficult for me.
-So I made a simple VR mod from scratch.
-Of course, KKS_VR is a great mod and I used it as a great reference.

-The following is the basic idea of implementation.

-- Simply use the perspective of the game camera for the VR camera.
-And you can reset the front of the VR camera at any time.
-It is easy to do because the camera control is simple.
+KKS has a veriety of VR options.
+The main features of this MOD are as follows.

+- You can reset the front at any time.
+Sitting / standing / lying down, you can play in any position you like.
-- Convert hand controller operation to mouse operation.
-All mouse operations can be performed with one hand.
+- All mouse operations can be performed with just one hand controller.
+You can keep your other hand free.

-Currently, only the main game is supported, but I think that the same concept can be applied to CharaStudio.
-Maybe it needs to support IMGUI

 ----